 Alternate Dispute Resolution

 Alternate dispute resolution is a way of negotiating and settling your family law disagreements.
 There is even an alternative dispute resolution institute in Alberta.
 They involve lawyers who work with both people in a relationship.
 Its intention is to have both people work together to find a result that works for both of them.
-There are two main types of alternate dispute resolution in matrimonial legal matters:
+There are various types of alternate dispute resolution in matrimonial legal matters.
+For example, these types include:

 Family Law Mediation

-The mediation process involves only one lawyer.
-Due to only one lawyer being hired, the couple immediately saves money.
+The mediation process normally involves only one lawyer, the person who acts as the mediator.
+The mediator, with this alternate dispute resolution, is a lawyer who has not acted for either of the parties.
+The parties could choose to be represented by their respective lawyers throughout a mediation process, but this is certainly not necessary.
+Because only one lawyer is required, the couple immediately saves money.
 The lawyer works with the couple, explaining the law and their rights and legal obligations in their situation.
 The lawyer works with both parties to try to reach a mediated settlement.
 To learn more about mediation in family law click here.

 Collaborative Family Law

-Collaborative law involves two lawyers.
+Collaborative law alternate dispute resolution involves two lawyers.
 One represents each party to the relationship.
-There family law lawyers are trained to work together, representing their own client, in a collaborative way.
+Collaborative family law lawyers are trained to work together, representing their own client, in a collaborative way.
 They collaborate (work together) to find the best results with minimum stress.
 Learn more about collaborative law here.

-By entering a form of alternative dispute resolution, you do not give up your right to go to court.
+Except with Arbitration, by entering a form of alternate dispute resolution, you do not give up your right to go to court.
 If ADR cannot help you and your partner reach a resolution you can both live with, then the legal system is still an option.
 If you used mediation,then the lawyer who was mediating the negotiations will not be able to act for you.
+In collaborative law, the lawyers normally agree that they will not act if the matter goes to court.
 This is not the case with collaborative law.

 What Happens After Successful ADR?